-The STEPS Centre at Sussex, part of the Pathways to Sustainability Global Consortium, is beginning a new four-year phase of work.
-Through a series of events and learning activities linked to research, we will focus on alliances and dialogue between scholarship and activism on sustainability issues.
+The ESRC STEPS Centre, part of the Pathways to Sustainability Global Consortium, is working on four annual themes from 2018-2021.
+Through a series of events and learning activities linked to research, we are focusing on alliances and dialogue between scholarship and activism on sustainability issues.

-Our work will be structured around four themes, one for each year starting in 2018.
+Our work is structured around four themes, one for each year starting in 2018.